alga110/Flixster/README.md

 ### App Walkthough GIF

 <img src="https://imgur.com/a/ltdxg4W" width=250><br>
+if gif is not displaying: https://imgur.com/a/ltdxg4W

 ### Notes
 Describe any challenges encountered while building the app.

+Had a difficult time understanding how to do the rotation.
+Wasn't sure if I could use the same objects or had to craete a separate new layout xml and bind them to the new layout ids.

 ### Open-source libraries used